grafana/k8s-monitoring-helm/charts/k8s-monitoring/docs/UsingExtraConfig.md

 # Additional Configuration with `extraConfig`

-The Kubernetes Monitoring Helm chart has the ability to supply additional configuration to the Grafana Agent instances using the `extraConfig` sections.
+The Kubernetes Monitoring Helm chart has the ability to supply additional configuration to the Grafana Alloy instances using the `extraConfig` sections.
 Anything put in these sections are added to the existing configuration that is created by this chart.
 There are a few methods to use these sections that will be explored in this document.